© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Alchester Roman site is a scheduled monument protected by Historic England under reference 1006365.
 View the official record →

-Alchester is a Roman fort and settlement site located near Bicester in Oxfordshire, England.
+Alchester is a Roman fort and settlement located near Bicester in Oxfordshire, dating to the 1st century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006365.

 Alchester Roman site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006365.